-Research movies that are based off of books.
+- Research movies that are based on books.
 Have the child read the book first, and as a reward, take your child to the movie.

 What if your older child hasn’t caught the reading bug?
 How can you encourage a love of reading at this stage?